 Trace Checks – Apps can warn if it’s being tracked by debuggers/debugger tools.
-In such instances apps can trigger counter attacks like notifying the server administrator or discard encryption keys.
+In such instances, apps can trigger counterattacks like notifying the server administrator or discarding encryption keys.
 Methods to perform trace checks:

 Compiler Optimizations – Use compiler optimizations to cloak complex logics and advanced mathematical computations by obfuscating the object code.

 Stripping Binaries – You can make it all that more difficult for an attacker to view your app’s low-level functions by stripping the native binaries.
 Stripping binaries removes debugging information, making it tough for an attacker to reverse engineer an app.